 |There may be a quiz question related to the information on this page.|

-All students are required to agree they have read the Student Code Policy when they enrol or re-enrol at UNSW.
+All students are required to agree they have read the Student Code of Conduct when they enrol or re-enrol at UNSW.

 The Student Code outlines the behaviour that is expected of students, and also details key obligations of the University towards students.